-Contemporary literature began to blossom in the 20th century, complexities reflecting the political and Jordan's realities.
+Contemporary literature began to blossom in the 20th century, complexities reflectina the of political and social Jordan's realities.
 One of the many themes of Mounis al-Razzaz's works was the lifestyle transition of living in traditional rural towns to modern cities (see p.
-1 of Family and Kinship).
+1 of Family and Kinship). .
 Todav.
 Jordanian literature covers current conflicts.